jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The truth is, regular people and small businesses can work as freely as the _Cities: Skylines_ clip above.
 With open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases, the middle-class can literally put the power to read, understand, use, and question the rules in our own hands!

 Once we hold Internet Age levers of power, we'll make a rulebook that's friendly and reasonable.
-We will understand what we should be doing, be able to ask informed questions, and of course fight back if we think something is wrong.
+We will understand what we should be doing, be able to ask informed questions, and of course, fight back if we think something is wrong.

 Most vitally, everyone will be held accountable for their actions.

-However, this new rulebook will only be a happy reality once Main Street uses Techvolution as our shield and motivation to end antagonism and bring-on the era of mass-collaboration.
+However, this new rulebook will only be a happy reality once Main Street uses Techvolution as our shield and motivation.
+Only then will we end antagonism and bring-on the era of mass-collaboration.

 That's why we'll make the modern rulebook in the next chapter _Techvolution II: Building the Life Star_.